Lonsdale201/rpg-maker-mv-GoldGranter/README.md

 **4, The plugin Notification system react all gold changes?**
 At the moment yes.
 In a future version will add a new settings for the notifications like, only with the Plugin notif,  or everyting, and or just increase, and for decrease too.
+At the moment the notification system better use only for debugging.

 ### Changelog